mikebranstein/global-azure-bootcamp-2019-instructions/src/chapters/chapter1.md

     <b>Exercise</b>: Deploying to a Web App from Visual Studio 2017
 </h4>

-> **Visual Studio 2017 Warning**
+> **Visual Studio 2019 Warning**
 >
-> This exercise assumes you're running Visual Studio 2017.
-The UI and screens in Visual Studio 2015 aren't the same, but similar.
-We're not going to include screen shots for 2015, but we think you can figure it out.
+> This exercise assumes you're running Visual Studio 2019.
+If you're not, please do.

-From Visual Studio, right-click the *Web* project and select *Publish*.
+From Visual Studio, right-click the *ContosoUniversity* project and select *Publish*.
 In the web publish window, select *Microsoft Azure App Service*, *Create New*, and press *Publish*.
 This short clip walks you through the process:

 <img src="images/chapter1/publish-web-app.gif" class="img-large" />

-On the next page, give your Web App a name, select your Azure subscription, and select the Resource Group you created earlier (mine was named *workshop*).
+On the next page, give your Web App a name, select your Azure subscription, and select the Resource Group you created earlier (mine was named *workshop-rg*), and create a new Free App Service Plan.
+Read below for more details.

 > **Unique Web App Names**
 >